 The Dr. Margaret Comerford Freda "Saving Babies, Together®" Award is presented annually to an experienced investigator whose research reflects the common commitment of the March of Dimes and AWHONN to promote the health of women and newborns.
 The award is supported through an educational grant from the March of Dimes and named for long-time AWHONN member and nurse researcher, Dr. Margaret Comerford Freda.

 2013 Recipient: Susan W. Groth, PhD, RN, WHNP-BC, FAANP

 AWHONN Novice Researcher Award

-- The principal investigator can have received no more than a cumulative total of $5,000 of previous funding.
+- The Principal Investigator can have received no more than a cumulative total of $10,000 of previous funding from other sources.

-- The principal investigator must have a minimum of a Masters degree or currently enrolled in a Masters program and completing a thesis or clinical research project.
+- The Principal Investigator must have a minimum of a Master's degree or be currently enrolled in a Master's program where they are completing a thesis or clinical research project.

 - A senior researcher must be identified to serve as a mentor.
 A letter of support from this mentor must be in the Principal Investigator's proposal submission.
 The letter should describe this mentor's role in implementation of the project.